 As you might imagine, there are a variety of medications from the antidepressant category used to treat this condition.
 They include well-known drugs like Prozac, Zoloft, and Paxil, as well as other less well-known varieties of antidepressant.
 These medications can be useful for limiting the high and low moods that many patients experience, and can help to delay episodes of hypomanic behavior.
 These medications are often combined with traditional psychiatric treatment, including psychotherapy, to provide a more balanced approach to treating the patient.

-How Effective Are These Medications?
+How Effective Are Medications for Bipolar Disorder?

 As with any situation involving medications and individual patients, the effectiveness of these drugs can vary.
 Each case is unique, and each patient’s needs are equally unique – and every patient responds to different medications in his or her own way.
 That can make it difficult for patients and their treatment providers to find the right solution to manage the condition.
 Typically, patients must rely upon trial and error, and focus on experiential evidence to find the right drug or drugs to deal with their symptoms and control the condition.